MehmetAzizYirik/EQGen/README.md

 ```
 ## Compiling

-To compile HMD, Apache Maven and Java 1.8 (or later) are required.
+To compile EQGen, Apache Maven and Java 1.8 (or later) are required.
 ```
 EQGen/$ mvn package
 ```